Miage Glacier: Description

 At around 10 km in length, the Miage Glacier is Italy's longest glacier and also the largest debris-covered glacier in Europe.
 Approximately 5 km2 of its total area of ~11 km2 is covered in debris originating primarily in rockfall from surrounding walls and avalanching in accumulation areas of its four tributaries.
 Debris carried along within the glacier is also being exposed at increased rates due to accelerating thinning of the glacier tongue.

 The number of sources of supraglacial debris as well as the unusual, mica schist-dominated lithology of the rock walls surrounding the glacier, makes for a varied debris lithology; debris cover becomes continuous at ~2400 m above mean sea level (asl) and remains unbroken to the terminus.
 Patchy areas can occur, however, where crevasses or moulins occur.
 Debris thickness generally increases from a few centimetres at 2400 m asl to over 1 m at the terminus at ~1775 m asl, although the spatial distribution of thicknesses is heterogeneous especially on parts of the northern terminal lobe.

 Miage Lake

-Miage Lake is an ice-contact lake near the southern end of the Miage Glacier, located on the outside of the glacier's 90-degree bend eastwards.
+Miage Lake is a proglacial lake near the southern end of the Miage Glacier, located on the outside of the glacier's 90-degree bend eastwards.
 It is a popular tourist attraction due to the spectacular ice cliffs rising up to one side and its two-coloured appearance.
 The colours reflect varying sediment concentrations in the water which arise as a result of the filtering effect of the debris.

 Huge ice blocks have been known to break off the glacier and fall into the lake, providing another major tourist attraction despite the low chance of such an event occurring.
-On August 7, 1996, a particularly large block, estimated to have had a volume of 7000-16000m3, fell into the lake causing an abnormally large wave that seriously injured several people.
+On August 9, 1996, a particularly large block, estimated to have had a volume of 7000-16000m3, fell into the lake causing an abnormally large wave that seriously injured several people.
 The incident was caught on camera by at least one tourist.